 One brutal tractor was behind, it looks amazing !

-We continue driving in the south direction along the coast.
+We continue our driving in the Southern direction along the coast.
 Made a stop at the harbor in Klintehamn.
 We were a bit hungry and Gunilla has talked a lot about Gotland's pan cakes.
 Luckily we found a restaurant here and what a gorgeous view we got.

-We ordered one, in a few minutes it disappeared before I was ready with the camera.
+We ordered one pan cake, in a few minutes it disappeared before I was ready with the camera.

 More information about Klintehamn:

-It's from this harbor you can take a ferry to the islands Lilla Karlsö and Stora Karlsö.
+It's from this harbor you can take a ferry to the islands Lilla Karlsö or Stora Karlsö.